nicolas2192/RAE_DailyWord/README.md

 ### Step 3
 Add your recipients

 There is no recipients limit.
 You can add as many as you want.
 These recipients are those email addresses where the word and its meaning will be sent.
-To add or delete recipients create or go to the /data/recipients.csv file
+Add or delete recipients modifying the file /data/recipients.csv
-This file has only one column.
+This csv file has only one column.
 Each recipient should be placed in one line.

 ![](readme/recp.png)